-We give an example for a Bounding Box Converter for Ogre.
+We give an example of implementation of a Bounding Box Converter for Ogre3D rendering engine.
 It is templated in order to works with any Ogre SceneManager.
 Again, the implementation of this interface must be adapted for the requirements of the particular engine.

 '''

-/ Class which converts preprocessor entites to Ogre3D entities
+/ This class converts preprocessor entites to Ogre3D entities

 /

 template<typename T> PlatFormBoundingBoxConverter:

 public GtpVisibilityPreprocessor::BoundingBoxConverter

 {

 public:

+/ This constructor takes a scene manager template as parameter.

+/

 PlatFormBoundingBoxConverter(T sm);

-/ Takes a vector of indexed bounding boxes and uses it to

-identify objects with a similar bounding box

-and assigns them the proper index (id).

-The objects are returned in the object container.

-@returns true if conversion was successful

-/

 bool IdentifyObjects(const GtpVisibilityPreprocessor::

 IndexedBoundingBoxContainer & iboxes,

 GtpVisibilityPreprocessor::ObjectContainer &objects) const;

 protected:

 / find objects which are intersected by this box

 /

 void FindIntersectingObjects(const AxisAlignedBox &box,

 vector<Entity > &objects) const;

-T mSceneMgr;

-};

 '''